 11. Canadian Dollar

 Exchange Rate: 1 CAD = 0.78 USD

-Even though the Canadian dollar was in existence during 1840s, the currency was uniformized throughout the country only after the Currency Act in the year 1871.
-In 2015-2016 fiscal year, the Canadian dollar was the fifth largest reserve currency in the world, which was responsible for about 2% of total global reserves.
+Even though the Canadian dollar was in existence during the 1840s, the currency was uniformized throughout the country only after the Currency Act in the year 1871.
+In the 2015-2016 fiscal year, the Canadian dollar was the fifth largest reserve currency in the world, which was responsible for about 2% of total global reserves.

-It is popular among the foreign bank and traders due to Canada’s sound economic health and political stability.
+It is popular among foreign bank and traders due to Canada’s sound economic health and political stability.
 According to news reports, business in various regions of the United States are now accepting Canadian dollars mainly for business purposes.

 10. Australian Dollar

 The Australian dollar is the current monetary unit used in the Commonwealth of Australia, including numerous islands in this region.
 In 2016, the Australian dollar became the 5th most traded currency in the world, after the US dollar, Euro, Japanese yen, and pound sterling, and was responsible for 6.9% of the world’s daily share.